barathis98/fetch-receipt-processor/README.md

 ```

 The server will start and listen on `http://localhost:8080`.
+(If your machine is a mac it will ask your permission to allow network connectivity.
+Please click on allow to start the server.)

 If you want to see other available make commands, you can run: